quintans/picodi/README.md

 bar := Bar{}
 di.Wire(&bar)
-di.Wire(&bar) // bar.Foo will be different from the previous call
+di.Wire(&bar) // bar.Foo will be a differente instance from the previous call
 ```

 ## Clean up